AdobeDocs/commerce-frontend-core/src/pages/guide/themes/install.md

 ## Register a theme

-After you create or install a theme, open the Magento [Admin](https://glossary.magento.com/admin) or reload any Admin page.
+After you create or install a theme, open the [Admin](https://glossary.magento.com/admin) or reload any Admin page.
 This way the theme gets registered and added to the database.

 To make sure the theme is registered, in the Admin navigate to **Content** > **Design** > **Themes**.
 If a theme is registered, it is displayed in the list of available themes.